 Workers must be provided with training on risk factors and controls, heat and sun protection, as well as having general sun safety tips explained to them.
 If they have trouble understanding, or are concerned they're working in an unsafe, hot environment, workers should be encouraged to speak up.
 Employers must ensure workers wear protective gear, including a hat and sunscreen, take adequate breaks, seek shade and keep hydrated to prevent heat exhaustion, heat stroke, fainting and cramps.
 Employers also need a plan and resources in place to respond to heat related incidents.

 To assist businesses meet their obligations, Workplace Health and Safety Queensland has a Heat stress (basic) calculator tool on its website to identify and manage risks of heat-induced illness.
-As well, Managing the work environment and facilities Code of Practice 2013 (PDF, 0.57 MB) provides guidance for managing the risks associated with outdoor work.
+As well, Managing the work environment and facilities code of practice 2021 (PDF, 0.57 MB) provides guidance for managing the risks associated with outdoor work.

 Heat stress risk is not just related to temperature – there are a combination of factors which contribute to heat-related problems at work, including: